SBA issued an Interim Final Rule (“IFR”) relating to the Paycheck Protection Program (“PPP”)

 As always, Berdon’s professionals remain available to consult and provide guidance during these trying times and will continue to provide updates as further guidance is released.

-Please reach out to your Berdon advisor to discuss how these updates to the Paycheck Protection Program apply to your business and visit the Berdon COVID-19 Information Center.
+Please reach out to your Berdon Advisor to discuss how these updates to the Paycheck Protection Program apply to your business.

 We do acknowledge the inconsistencies in the IFR relating to independent contractors, however, it does appear that SBA’s intent was to exclude independent contractors from payroll costs of the payee.